Orbital Stability of First Laplacian Eigenstates for the Incompressible Euler Equation on a Flat 2-Torus: Preliminaries

-Note that we have used the AM–GM inequality in the first inequality.
+where we have used the inequality of arithmetic and geometric means in the first inequality, and \eqref{pocar1} in the second inequality.
 Moreover, the first inequality in \eqref{pocar2} is an equality if and only if $f=\lambda_1 \mathsf Gf$, which is equivalent to $f\in\mathbb E_1;$ and the second one is an equality if and only if $\mathsf Gf\in\mathbb E_1$, which is also equivalent to $f\in\mathbb E_1.$ This completes the proof.

 \end{proof}

 \begin{remark} Lemma \ref{lemeei} provides a variational characterization for $\mathbb E_1$ in terms of the kinetic energy and the enstrophy (both conserved quantities of the Euler equation), i.e., $\mathbb E_1$ is exactly the set of maximizers of the following maximization problem: